alomdinhmzsd/blog-app/posts/ASelected-Exam-Prep/Exam-From-001-to-065.md

 - Deploy Amazon ECS with Fargate in a nearby AWS Local Zone.
 Use CloudWatch Logs to forward events to the primary region.
 Connect the Local Zone to the company’s data center over a VPN.
 Configure containers to pull data from on-premises storage through a mounted file share
 - Use an AWS Snowball Edge Compute Optimized device to run EKS-compatible Docker containers on-site.
 Periodically export application logs and container snapshots to Amazon S3 using Snowball’s offline data transfer features.
 Use the Snowball console to orchestrate workloads in batches
 - Set up a dedicated AWS Direct Connect connection between the on-premises environment and an AWS Region.
 Deploy Amazon EKS in the cloud and connect it to the local Kubernetes cluster.
 Use IAM roles and API Gateway to integrate authentication and traffic flow for hybrid workloads
-- ✅ **Install an AWS Outposts rack in the company’s data center.
-Use Amazon EKS Anywhere on Outposts to run containerized workloads locally while integrating with AWS APIs**
+- Install an AWS Outposts rack in the company’s data center.
+Use Amazon EKS Anywhere on Outposts to run containerized workloads locally while integrating with AWS APIs\*\*

 ---